SinaS24/Sound-Product-Analysis/README.md

 - Total Cost
 - Discounted Revenue

+**Created New Date Table
+- Created this table to mitigate an error between visulaisations.

 # Executive Summary

 ## Overview of Findings
 This analysis and dashboard provide key insights into sales performance, revenue trends, and profitability drivers.
 The findings focus on revenue distribution, year-over-year growth, discount trends, and customer segmentation, highlighting key areas for potential improvements.

 Revenue distribution across regions reveals that Canada, the USA, and France collectively contribute approximately 60% of total revenue.
 Both Mexico and Germany are declining markets both in Units Sold YoY and Profit YoY.
 Despite this regional performance, overall profit has grown by 7% YoY, with June and October standing out as the strongest-performing months.

-In terms of customer segmentation, Government clients generate the highest share of revenue.
-However, a decline in units sold and a small YoY profit loss suggest potential inefficiencies in this segment.
+In terms of customer segmentation, Government clients generate the highest share of revenue, however, a decline in units sold and a small YoY profit loss suggest potential inefficiencies in this segment.
 Meanwhile, Small Businesses experienced a 28% increase in units sold YoY but suffered a 7% decline in profit YoY, raising concerns about the effectiveness of the current discounting strategy, particularly in the USA.

 Additionally, the QuadCast S is seeing a decline in both units sold and profit YoY, signalling a potential shift in product demand.
 This presents an opportunity to reassess its pricing strategy or explore the introduction and marketing of a replacement product with stronger profit margins.

 ![Dashboard Overview](https://github.com/SinaS24/Asces-Sound-Product-Analysis/blob/main/Images/Dashboard%20Overview.png)